Optic pathway glioma

 Treatment and prognosis

-These tumors demonstrate variable clinical and radiological progression.
+These tumors demonstrate variable clinical and radiological progression and therefore require a multi-disciplinary approach.
 In patients with NF1, it is not unusual for these tumors to be quiescent, with little progression demonstrated over some years.
 In others, the tumors are more aggressive with extension along the optic pathways 3.

 The absence of calcification can be used to differentiate optic nerve glioma from optic nerve sheath meningioma 6.